CodeandoMexico/ckan-kitchen/README.md

    ```
    bundle install
    ```
-9. Run the chef-scripts
+8. Run the chef-scripts

-   `knife solo bootstrap vagrant@192.168.33.10`
+   `knife solo bootstrap vagrant@192.168.33.10 -i ~/.vagrant.d/insecure_private_key`
+    or import your public keys with:

+    `. utils/authentication.sh `

-   password = vagrant  (You might have to enter the password more than once)
+   password = vagrant
-10. The ckan instance is running in [localhost:8080](http://localhost:8080).
+9. The ckan instance is running in [localhost:8080](http://localhost:8080).
-11. Enjoy.
+10. Enjoy.

 ##¿Questions or issues?
 We keep the project's conversation in our issues page [issues](https://github.com/CodeandoMexico/ckan-kitchen/issues).
 If you have any other question you can reach us at <equipo@codeandomexico.org>.